Tips for a solo female traveler in India

 Having said all of the above, there is no need to be panic or get worried to the point of paranoia.
 Most Indians are friendly and will go out of their way to help you.
 Indian families are extremely hospitable and welcoming.

-The important thing is to be aware of your surroundings and to trust your gut feeling and there definitely are certain things you can do to minimize its occurrence..
+The important thing is to be aware of your surroundings and to trust your gut feeling .

 Be alert, come prepared